imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 **&lt; T extends Type&lt; T &gt; &gt;** basically means that **T** can be anything that extends **Type**.
 These can be final implementations such as **FloatType** or also intermediate interfaces such as **RealType**.
 This, however, also means that in the method body only operations supported by **Type** will be available.
 Note that the method returns a **T**, which also means that in the constructor from which we call method it will also return an **Img<FloatType>** as we provide it with one.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example2a.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example2a.java' %}

 ### Example 2b - Duplicating an Img using a different ImgFactory